MengTing0612/mygit/readme.txt

 pissive   no  negetive

-nobeady can block no battle
+nobeady can block no battl